-Ideally, the net drawdown/payments your school has received in the past month will be fully substantiated by the total disbursements your school has reported (including any subsequent adjustments).
+Ideally, the net drawdown/payments your school has received in the past month will be fully substantiated by the total net disbursements your school has reported (including any subsequent adjustments).
 Therefore, your school's monthly ECB should be as close to zero as possible keeping timing variances in mind.

-Direct Loan monthly reconciliation required 34 CFR 685.102
+Direct Loan monthly reconciliation required 34 CFR 685.300(b)(5)

-Net Drawdowns/Payments (G5)

-- Total Net Booked

-Disbursements (COD)

-- = Ending Cash Balance
+Ending Cash Balance = A school's Net Drawdowns/Payments in (G5) minus the Total Net Booked Disbursements in COD